jessems/mute-politics-twitter/README.md

 # Mute Politics on Twitter

-This is a resource intended to help you eliminate politics from your digital information diet.
+This is a resource intended to help you eliminate politics from your  information diet.
 For now, I've only covered U.S. Politics on Twitter (and I'm unfortunately only just scratching the surface).

 Blocking *all* politics is not something I necessarily advocate for everyone.
 It just so happens that I have 0 interest in the U.S. Political system but have found it difficult to abstain from it online, particularly around election season.
+You can find more detail in this blog post I wrote.

 This is a work in progress.
-If you use the list of accounts or the list of words and something still slips through, quote retweet it and mention @MutePolitics to help me improve the approach.
+If you use the list of accounts or the list of words and something still slips through, quote retweet it and mention @MutePolitics so I can investigate and improve my approach.
 If you have suggestions for improvements you can tweet me directly at @jessems.
 Thanks!

 ## Instructions